 The research strategy of the Department of Musicology at the IAH CAS is focused on areas related to the history and theory of Czech music.
 The department's main long-term goal – the preparation of the collective monograph History of Music in the Czech Lands – involves collaborative activity carried out in association with other departments and research centres at the IAH CAS.
 This monograph will gradually materialize in partial, individual projects.
 These projects are focused on research into musical culture within the geographical and historical framework of the Czech lands, and its interpretation from the perspective of the changing social, cultural, economic, denominational and institutional context, with the obvious considerations of the broader European context.

-Under the grant project of International Cooperation of Early Career Researchers (MSM) conducted by the CAS, research has newly been started into the Media Representation of Musical Women in Vienna, Berlin, and Prague during the First Half of the Nineteenth Century (Anja Bunzel).
+With support from the Czech Ministry of Culture, an online international musicological conference was held dealing with Current Issues of Mozart Research III.
+The grant programme International Cooperation of Early-Career Researchers conducted by the Czech Academy of Sciences, opened the first year of research into the topic Media Representation of Musical Women in Vienna, Berlin, and Prague during the First Half of the Nineteenth Century (Anja Bunzel).

 Over the last three years, members of the Department have contributed in the making of the following publications:

 Milada Jonášová (ed.), Tre opere su Don Giovanni per Praga: Caldara 1730 – Righini 1776 – Mozart 1787, collana: L'opera italiana nei territori boemi durante il Settecento IV., Praga 2019 (co-editor Tomislav Volek).

 Anja Bunzel (ed.), Musical Salon Culture in the Long Nineteenth Century, Woodbridge: Boydell, 2019 (co-editor Natasha Loges).

 Anja Bunzel, The Songs of Johanna Kinkel: Genesis, Reception, Context, Woodbridge: Boydell, 2020.